ClassicConor/UoKCSYear1ExamNotes2024/Cloud/Cloud 2023 Paper/Cloud 2023 Answers.typ

 types of tasks (concurrent).

 #quote(block: true)[
-ii Among the following systems, identify which are distributed systems and which are not.
+ii.
+Among the following systems, identify which are distributed systems and which are not.
 Justify your answer
 ]